utcsilab/Diffusion_Inverse/README.md

 conda activate edm
 ```

-Assuming all model, and data paths are configured correctly in inference.py use the following command to do a simple reconstruction
+Assuming all model, and data paths are configured correctly in inference.py use the following command to do a reconstruction

 ```.bash
 python inference.py --gpu 0